 Help special education students prepare for adult life.

-You work with special education students, and want them to succeed in life as well as in school.
+As you work with special education students, you want them to succeed in life as well as in school.
 Be instrumental in their transition to adulthood by understanding how best to focus on their educational, functional, and social/emotional needs to plan for the future.

-You’ll explore how to help students lay the groundwork for life success.
+In this program, you’ll explore how to help students lay the groundwork for life success.
 How to involve them and their families in goal-setting.
 And how to identify partnerships that support planning.
-You’ll also engage in field experiences that will reinforce your new skills.